Nicola Di Sanza

-Nicola Di Sanza (born January 27, 1990) is an Italian footballer playing with Santarcangiolese in the Promozione.
+Nicola Di Sanza (born 27 January 1990) is an Italian footballer playing with asd Corleto perticara in the Promozione.

 Playing career

 Di Sanza played in Serie D with F.C.
 Francavilla in 2008.
 In 2012, he played with A.S.D.
 Real Metapontino in the Eccellenza.
 He played abroad in the Canadian Soccer League with the York Region Shooters.
 He returned home in 2014 to play with ASD Rotunda Maris in the Promozione.
 He returned to the Canadian Soccer League for the 2015 season.

 In 2016, he was transferred to Atlántico FC in the Liga Dominicana de Fútbol, where he played in the 2016 CFU Club Championship.
 Shortly after his contract was terminated he returned to the York Region Shooters for the remainder of the 2016 season.
 In 2017, he returned home to play with Santarcangiese, and in 2018 was signed by Paternicum.